chicochico/maxmilhas-challenge/README.md

   1. clone this repo
   2. cd into the root of this project
   3. `docker-compose up`
-  4. `docker-compose run web ./manage.py migrate`
-  5. done! open a webbrowser and go [here](http://localhost:8000)
+  4. done! open a webbrowser and go [here](http://localhost:8000)
-  6. optionally you can create a admin user to interact with admin pages:
+  5. optionally you can create a admin user to interact with admin pages:

       - `docker-compose run web ./manage.py createsuperuser` and follow the instructions

+#### Running Tests
+Running tests: `docker-compose run web ./manage.py test`

 ### Modeling
 A model CPF store the number, it also contains CPF validation and formating methods.
 Another model CPFBlacklist stores a one to one relationship with CPF, it also includes a timestamp of the time the CPF number was blacklisted.

-Using a single model with a boolean field to represent if it is blacklisted or not was considered, but since CPF usually represents a person, and may have other information related information (that may be added in the future), it was decided that is best not no mix the two domains, and that also allows for extra information related to blacklist to be stored for example a timestamp.
+Using a single model with a boolean field to represent if it is blacklisted or not was considered, but since CPF usually represents a person, and may have other related information (that may be added in the future), it was decided that is best not no mix the two domains, and that also allows for extra information related to blacklist to be stored for example a timestamp.

 ### Tools
   - [Django](https://www.djangoproject.com/): Python web framework